Treboder/HighAvailabilityDeploymentAutomation/README.md

     sudo systemctl restart nginx
     ``` -->

+#### 9. Config Prometheus with IP from Ubuntu-Web EC2 instance

-#### 9. Copy the public IP address of your Ubuntu-Web EC2 instance
+- **Copy the public IP address of your Ubuntu-Web EC2 instance.**
 Login to the AWS console and copy the public IP address of your Ubuntu-Web EC2 instance.
-Ensure you are in the us-east-2 region.
+- Ensure you are in the us-east-2 region.

-#### 10. Set public IP of your Ubuntu Web for Prometheus
+- **Set public IP of your Ubuntu Web for Prometheus.**
 Edit the `prometheus-additional.yaml` file and replace the `<public_ip>` entries with the public IP of your Ubuntu Web.
 Save the file.

+#### 10. Transfer `prometheus-additional.yaml` to Cloudshell (via Git)
+- git commit (locally, after setting the IP in the previous step)
+- git push origin master (updates the prometheus-additional.yaml file with actual IP)
+- git pull (from cloudshell, in order to run commands from there with updated IP)

-#### 11. Install Prometheus and Grafana
+#### 11. Install Prometheus and Grafana (via Cloudshell)
 Change directories to your project directory `cd ../..` and run:
 - `kubectl create secret generic additional-scrape-configs --from-file=prometheus-additional.yaml --namespace monitoring`
 - `helm repo add prometheus-community https://prometheus-community.github.io/helm-charts`